 Each stage requires rigid precision in measuring ingredients and the processes that combine them alongside highly controlled environmental conditions to ensure that consumer health and safety standards are met.

 Humidity has the potential to cause numerous issues in the chilled drinks bottles process.

 The UK has one of the highest relative humidities (RH) in the world, with an average of 80% RH year-round.
-This means that any controlled environment or microclimate needs a solution to ensure controls can be managed consistently and effectively.
+Any controlled environment or microclimate needs a solution to ensure controls can be managed consistently and effectively.

 But what are the controls and processes that humidity can disrupt?

 The National Soft Drink Association and other agencies set strict standards to regulate the quality of ingredients, including sugar.
 For example, low-quality sugar contains particles that can spoil the drink.
 As part of preventing spoilage, the sugar has to be managed in dry, sterile environments.

 If the quality of sugar is reliant on a dry environment, a high RH will damage the sugar’s integrity.
 Not only that, but humidity can provide warm, wet conditions in which bacteria can flourish, accelerated by the sugar.

 If this occurs, the quality of the overall product is ruined and is also a potential health hazard that can’t be distributed to consumers.

 - Sterile environment

 As mentioned previously, a humid environment provides bacteria with the conditions to thrive.
 However, this doesn’t mean that any level of moisture is bad news.